Rabbitminers/Extended-Bogeys/readme.md

 # Extended Bogeys
-A forge mod to add new bogey types to the create mod
+A forge mod to add new bogey types to the Create Mod

-Currently a test but may be further worked on